maelys-mcardle/snowflake/docs/rationale.md

 # Rationale: Why Snowflake

-If you're stumbling upon this repository and wondering whether to adopt Snowflake for your project, you probably shouldn't.
-I'd recommend you take a look at [MicroPython][1].
+**Short answer:** I made Snowflake for fun.
+If you're looking at a language to adopt for your microcontroller project, I'd recommend you take a look at [MicroPython][1] instead.

-This project was created initially as an offshoot of a project to build a calculator-sized device that you could program with using only a numpad.
+**Long answer:** This project is an offshoot of a project to build a calculator-sized device that you can program with using only a numeric keypad.
+Think [KIM-1][2] but with a 20 character alphanumeric display.

-Machine code is a natural fit for this, such as with the [KIM-1][2], but I wanted to take the tedium out and leverage the underlying microcontroller's significant CPU and memory advantage by creating a higher-level programming language that could be programmed with a numpad.
-Plus I wanted to have fun creating a new programming language.
+Machine code was a natural fit for this limited device, but I wanted to take the tedium out and leverage the significant CPU and memory of contemporary microcontrollers by creating a higher-level programming language.
 Out came Snowflake.

-Snowflake supports input/output devices, has high-level types such as strings and arrays, and can do a "hello, world!" in two lines of code.
+Snowflake has high-level types such as strings and arrays, and can do a "hello, world!" in two lines of code.
 When compiled for size on Linux the interpreter consumes about 60 kilobytes of storage and consumes about 80 kilobytes of memory.

-But more importantly, it's been fun to out together.
+Really though, this was an excuse to have fun and design a programming language for a device with interesting limitations.

 [1]: https://micropython.org/
 [2]: https://en.wikipedia.org/wiki/KIM-1